All Products

 Possible reasons include:

-Create multiple node pools, each with a different GPU instance type and a unique node label, such as gpu-spec: NVIDIA-A10 and gpu-spec: NVIDIA-L20.
-When you deploy applications, use nodeAffinity in your pod spec to schedule different workloads to the appropriate GPU type.
+You can create multiple node pools.
+Configure each node pool with a different GPU instance type and a unique node label, such as gpu-spec: NVIDIA-A10 and gpu-spec: NVIDIA-L20.
+When you deploy applications, use nodeAffinity to specify the corresponding labels to schedule different applications to different types of GPU nodes.

-Once the node pool is created, you can view the GPUs attached to the GPU-accelerated nodes.
+After a node pool is created, you can view the GPU devices attached to a node.